dynaconf/dynaconf/docs/merging.md

 parameters = {enabled=false, dynaconf_merge=true}
 ```

-By adding `dynaconf_merge` to a `list` or `dict` marks it as a merge candidate.
+By adding `dynaconf_merge` to a `list` or `dict`, those will be marked as merge candidates.

-And then the values will be updated in to existing data structures.
+And then the values will be updated into existing data structures.

 ```python
 settings.COLORS == ["pink", "green", "blue"]